PrairieLearn/PrairieLearn/docs/installing.md

 When you are finished with PrairieLearn, type Control-C on the terminal where you ran the server to stop it.

-### Running on ARM64 hardware
+### Running on Apple M1 and other ARM64 hardware

-If you're using an Apple Silicon Mac or another ARM-based machine, you may see an error like the following when you try to run the PrairieLearn Docker image:
+If you're using an Apple Silicon Mac (M1, M2, etc.) or another ARM-based machine, you may see an error like the following when you try to run the PrairieLearn Docker image:

 ```
 no matching manifest for linux/arm64/v8 in the manifest list entries